Health Equity & Leadership Journal Club

 by health leaders to be translated into policy and clinical practice.
 The Leadership in Health Disparities Journal

-Club is being initiated during this unique time of social distancing and will be facilitated by Center of
+Club is being initiated during this unique time of social distancing and will be facilitated by the Office of

 as well as our Assistant Director, Mark Gutierrez.